coderefinery/2020-11-17-online/left_column.md

   (Anne)
 - 10:45 - 11:45
   [Modular code development](https://github.com/coderefinery/modular-type-along)
-  (TBA)
+  (Radovan)
 - 11:45 - 12:00
   [Concluding remarks and where to go from here](https://github.com/coderefinery/workshop-outro/blob/master/README.md) (Thor)

 ### Location

-The workshop will be held online, participant links will be sent to registered participants.
+The workshop will be held online by Zoom.
+Helpers and accepted learnes will receive a link.

 ### Price